-Setting up certificates for microservices based on service identity enables two communicating services to set up a secure communication channel but does not specify whether they can communicate at all in the place.
+Setting up certificates for microservices based on service identity enables two communicating services to establish a secure communication channel but does not specify whether they are allowed to communicate at all in the place.
 To specify this, a feature to define policies for allowed inbound and outbound traffic for each microservice node is required.

-Recommendation for Granular Identity (SM-DR16): Each microservice should have its own identity.
+Recommendation for Granular Identity (SM-DR18): Each microservice should have its own identity, and all instances of this service should present the same identity at runtime.
 This allows for access policy at the level of microservice in a given namespace.
-This is required as common microservice runtimes default to issuing identities per namespace rather than per service, so that all services in the same namespace present the same runtime identity, unless otherwise specified.
+This is required since common microservice runtimes default to issuing identities per namespace rather than per service so that all services in the same namespace present the same runtime identity unless otherwise specified.
+In addition, labels can be used to augment the service name (identity) to enable granular logging configuration and to support granular authorization policies.

-Recommendation for Authentication Policy Scope (SM-DR17): The feature to specify the policy scope for authentication should have the following minimal options: (a) All microservices in all namespaces, (b) All microservices in a particular namespace, and (c) A specific microservice in a given namespace.
+Recommendation for Authentication Policy Scope (SM-DR19): The feature to specify the policy scope for authentication should have the following minimal options: (a) all microservices in all namespaces, (b) all microservices in a particular namespace, and (c) a specific microservice in a given namespace (using the runtime identity referred to in SM-DR17).

-The above described approach enables authentication using static parameters (service identity and pre-defined policies).
-A further requirement is to be able to incorporate some contextual information (such as the user invoking the microservice) in some scenarios.
-Again, a mechanism for this is to use tokens encoded in platform-neutral format (e.g., JSON Web Tokens or JWT).
-The requirements for the token is:
+The above described approach enables authentication using static parameters (i.e., service identity and pre-defined policies).
+An additional requirement is the ability to incorporate some contextual information (such as the user invoking the microservice) in some scenarios.
+A mechanism for this is to use tokens encoded in platform-neutral format (e.g., JavaScript Object Notation (JSON) Web Tokens or JWT).
+The requirements for the token are:

-Recommendation for Authentication Token (SM-DR18): Tokens should be digitally signed and encrypted so that claims included in them have the assurance of authenticity since these claims can be used to augment or be part of authenticated identity to build access control decisions.
+Recommendation for Authentication Token (SM-DR20): Tokens should be digitally signed and encrypted so that claims included in them have the assurance of authenticity since these claims can be used to augment or be part of an authenticated identity to build access control decisions.
+Further, these tokens must only be passed by loopback device (to ensure that there is no network path involved) or through an encrypted channel.